Elicitation Techniques in Business Analysis

 Q: How are focus groups used in elicitation techniques?

-A: Focus groups involve gathering stakeholders who represent the customer and can be used to collect information in a relatively short period of time.
-Multiple viewpoints can be shared and discussed with the assistance of a facilitator.
-Feedback gathered from a focus group can be used to identify or validate requirements and stakeholder attitudes and beliefs about the solution.
+A: Focus groups involve gathering stakeholders who represent the customer and can be used to collect information relatively quickly.
+With the assistance of a facilitator, multiple viewpoints can be shared and discussed.
+Feedback from a focus group can be used to identify or validate requirements and stakeholder attitudes and beliefs about the solution.

 Q: What is the purpose of prototypes in elicitation techniques?

-A: Prototyping is a requirements gathering and elicitation technique used to gather preliminary requirements for building an initial version of the solution.
+A: Prototyping is a requirement gathering and elicitation technique used to gather preliminary requirements for building an initial solution version.
 The prototype can be shown to stakeholders, who will review and give recommendations for improvement to meet business requirements.

 Q: How are interviews used in elicitation techniques?

-A: Interviews are one of the most effective ways of gathering information from stakeholders and can be used to engage with stakeholders, identify, elicit, and document requirements.
+A: Interviews are one of the most effective ways of gathering information from stakeholders and can be used to engage with stakeholders and identify, elicit, and document requirements.
 Business analysts can use structured or unstructured interviews, depending on the situation.

 Q: What is the purpose of workshops in elicitation techniques?

-A: Workshops involve a group of individuals and can be a very effective way of gathering requirements and establishing collaboration between business analysts and stakeholders.
-During a requirements workshop, a facilitator will play a leading role by presenting the topics to be discussed as well as coming up with documentation.
+A: Workshops involve a group of individuals and can effectively gather requirements and establish collaboration between business analysts and stakeholders.
+During a requirements workshop, a facilitator will play a leading role by presenting the topics to be discussed and creating documentation.

 Q: What is document analysis, and how is it used in elicitation techniques?

-A: Document analysis involves reviewing existing documentation, such as business processes procedures, project charter, and data models, to identify requirements.
-Document analysis can also help create the as-is process flow diagrams in the business requirements document.
+A: Document analysis involves reviewing existing documentation, such as business process procedures, project charters, and data models, to identify requirements.
+It can also help create the as-is process flow diagrams in the business requirements document.

 Q: What is the purpose of surveys in elicitation techniques?

 A: Surveys are a data-gathering method used to collect, analyze, and interpret the views of a group of people from a target population.
-Surveys can be used to gather and elicit requirements from a large number of people in a short period of time.
+Surveys can be used to gather and elicit requirements from a large number of people in a short period.

 Q: What is the purpose of observations in elicitation techniques?